C0mposer/Spyro-1-Practice-Rom/wiki/03-il-timer.md

 ## How It Works

-1. Enter a level, or re-fly into a level.
-The timer starts **the first frame the HUD begins coming down** from the fly-in animation.
+1. Fly in to a level.
+The timer starts **the first frame the HUD begins coming down**.
 2. Leave through a vortex or the pause menu.
 The timer stops **the first frame the "RETURNING HOME" HUD begins coming down** in the loading screen.
 3. The loading screen displays your time in large text, and the **loadless time** in smaller text underneath.
-Loadless time subtracts frames lost to dragon load animations, giving a fairer comparison between PS2 & Emu.
+Loadless time subtracts frames lost to dragon load animations, giving a fairer comparison between PS2 & PS1/Emulators.
 4. The level automatically reloads so you can practice on loop.

-Accuracy is within **~2 frames (~0.06 seconds)** in most situations.
+Accuracy of final time is within **2 frames (0.06 seconds)** in most situations.

 ---